 South Africa Trip 10 - 20th February 2012

-Our link missionary in South Africa with BMS is Dan Pratt who currently lectures at the Baptist Convention of South Africa training college in Soweto, Johannesburg.
+Dan Pratt used to be our BMS Link missionary in South Africa, where he taught at the Baptist Convention of South Africa training College in Soweto, Johannesburg.
 Dan was instrumental in linking up a team of 9 people from ABC with the Baptist Church in Tembisa, a large township, in February this year in order that we might learn more about life in the townships today, and to communicate something of God’s love to them from across the world.
 We shared in the life of the church, and worked with the Community Project based on the church site - doing ‘make-overs’ of the homes of two needy families, visiting the sick and elderly with the ‘home care-givers’, helping with the meals for the ‘orphans’ in the nursery and older children after school, running a kids’ club for those of school age.
 It was a very special time, and we gained far more than we gave, as you will see from the reflections of the team members which follow.
 Click on the link below to download the report.

-This was the video we watched, as part of our service of celebration and prayer, this Christmas morning.
+This was the video we watched, as part of our service of celebration and prayer at Christmas 2017